Learn from the experts

 Who is this for?

 This is essential learning for anyone who supports young people with additional support needs aged 14 – 25.
-This includes practitioners from health and social care, education, further education, voluntary sector, employability services, parents and carers.
+This includes parents and carers, practitioners from health and social care, education, further education, voluntary sector and employability services.

 To encourage improved understanding and collaboration between different sectors, the programme will be delivered in a small group of 8-10 people who will be drawn from a range of professional and personal backgrounds.